Lost-Outpost/sovngarde/CONFIGURATION.md

 - If you enable Live another life, be sure the esp files for it are loaded in the exact order shown in the screenshot below or it may not function properly

 ![Exe List](https://raw.githubusercontent.com/Guitarninja2/septimus/main/images/alt_start.png)

+## Optional Content
+**As a warning.
+The optional content has not been tested nearly as heavily as the rest of the list as not everyone has it enabled.
+Support will be limited if you enable any of the optional content as its more difficult to account for them.
+If you are at all worried about stability, do NOT enable any.**
+I have included some optional content that not everyone will want to play.
+When enabling this content, just like with alternate start mods, ensure all mod esp files are above and Septimus - (Patch) files in your load order and if there is a Septimus patch for them, load that after the mod's esp and above all other Septimus patches.

 ## Optional Mods